Diseases & Conditions

 Doctor Examination

-Patients with high-energy fractures will almost always go or be brought to an urgent care center or emergency room for initial treatment due to the severity of their symptoms.
+Patients with high-energy fractures will almost always go or be brought to an emergency room for initial treatment.

-These patients may also have additional injuries to the head, chest, abdomen, or legs.
-If their injuries cause significant blood loss, it could lead to shock — a life-threatening condition that can result in organ failure.
+These patients may also have injuries to the head, chest, abdomen, or legs.
+If their injuries cause significant blood loss, it could lead to shock — a life-threatening condition that can lead to organ failure.

-The care of patients with high-energy pelvic fractures requires a multidisciplinary (team) approach with input from a number of medical specialists.
-In some cases, doctors must address airway, breathing, and circulatory (blood flow) problems before treating the fracture and other injuries.
+The care of patients with high-energy pelvic fractures requires a team approach with input from a number of specialists.
+In some cases, doctors must address airway, breathing, and circulatory (blood flow) problems before treating the pelvic fracture and other injuries.

 Physical Examination